LisaDziuba/Awesome-Product-Marketing/README.md

   * Will PMM interviews have case interview questions (hint: yes!)?
   * How should I prepare for PMM interviews?

+[What is product marketing?](https://productmarketingalliance.com/what-is-product-marketing/) by Product Marketing Alliance, covering:
+  * The Product Marketing Framework
+  * What does product marketing do?
+  * What is the role of product marketing?
+  * Does the perfect product marketer exist?
+  * Why is product marketing so important?
+  * How do you get into product marketing?

 ## Useful Slack communities